nextgis/docs_ngweb/source/collector.rst

 You can set a display name on the Resource tab and add description and metadata on the corresponding tabs.

-In the Web interface you can also replace an existing data collection form of a layer with a new one.
-Create a new form resource inside the layer.
-Then delete the old form.
-Form built via online builder can be later edited in the same tab.

-After replacing or modifying the form launch synchronization in the Collector app.
+Form can be **edited**.
+Press the pencil icon next to it or open the resource page and click **Edit**.
+If the form was uploaded from a file, on the Form tab select Design form from the dropdown menu.

+You can have **multiple** forms for one layer.
+Include different forms in different Collector projects or add several forms for one layer in one project.

+After a form is modified, select "Change project" and re-join the project.
 The new form will be uploaded, allowing you to continue collecting data to the same layer.